Using Styles in Canvas

 Good link text should not be overly general; don't use "click here" as a link.
 "Click here" says nothing about what is to be found if the link is followed.
 Instead of "click here", link text should be explanatory and indicate the nature of the link target.

 Linked text should indicate to the users where the link will go if they choose that link.
-In the sentence below, users know that if they choose the link, they will go to the Strawberry Nutritional Guide.
+In the sentence below, users know that if they choose the link, they will go to the Accessibility Community in Canvas.

 In poor examples, the linked text does not indicate where the link will go.
 In the sentence below, it is not clearly understood that the link will go to the Strawberry Nutritional Guide.

-Click here to see the Strawberry Nutritional Guide
+Click here to see the Accessibility Community in Canvas.

 Also, do not use web addresses (e.g.http://bit.ly/1YixxlB) as links because screen readers will read every character aloud, making for long, tedious, and sometimes nonsensical, listening for blind students.
 Finally, do not underline text that is not a link as means of emphasis.
 If you are typing the name of a book, use italics; when students see a word(s) that is underlined, they will think it's a link.